What are Cell Towers and How Do They Work?

 Besides the physical building, there are many components to make a complete cell tower:

-All this equipment generates heat, so an air conditioning system is needed.
-Since antennas will be placed high up, you need lightning protection, and that requires solid grounding.
-The systems can catch fire, so you need a fire protection system.
+Beyond the core components, cell towers require additional systems for safe and reliable operation.
+Air conditioning keeps equipment cool, lightning protection safeguards against potential strikes through antennas, and a fire protection system ensures overall equipment safety.
 Maintenance crews will need to periodically visit the sites, so you need AC power and lighting for them as well.
 Lastly, most cell towers are constructed to last for a long time, so space for new technology will need to be accounted for, as well as reserve capacity for every single component.

 In other words, there is a lot that goes into each cell tower, and they aren’t something that anyone can just build with the right equipment: it takes a great deal of resources to make and maintain.